Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 This is especially useful on pendants with delicate top edges, sculpted coils, or front-facing motifs where a punched hole would land in the wrong visual place.
 A bail can also help when the chain needs to sit slightly higher than the clay itself for the pendant to hang straight.

-Pendant bails and jump rings give you a simple way to test whether the pendant looks better with a raised hardware point instead of a direct hole, but check the listing size and finish details before you standardize the hardware.
+Pendant bails and jump rings give you a simple way to test whether the pendant looks better with a raised hardware point instead of a direct hole, but check the listing size and finish details before you use the hardware on finished pieces.

 Decide Before Bake If The Choice Is Obvious